navgurukul/newton/lists-101/PARSED_CONTENT/MODIFIED_FILES/questions/Lists 101 (Using Python)_binary-to-decimal.md

     - then it will give invalid output, or
-    - it will consider "1" as 1  and solve the question.
+    - it will consider "1" as 1 ki and solve the question.

 binary-to-decimal_key9